 I didn’t add additional water as the cooked sweet potato and orange provided enough liquid, but if you are going to use raw sweet potato, you might want to add a little water or almond milk.

 - 1/2 cup cooked and cooled sweet potato, mashed

 - 2 tablespoons chia seeds, soaked for 5 minutes

 - 1 cup papaya, cubed

-Add the orange, papaya and sweet potato to your blender first (I use a Vitamix), followed by the kale.
+Add the orange, papaya and sweet potato to your blender first (see my blender recommendations), followed by the kale.
 Blend on high for 30 seconds or until the smoothie is creamy.

 Calcium: 33% RDA (Recommended Daily Allowance)

 Folate: 114 mcg